Judge OKs $626 million settlement in Flint water litigation

 Some critics said the disaster in the predominantly Black city was an example of environmental racism.

-The deal was announced in August 2020 by Attorney General Dana Nessel and Gov. Gretchen Whitmer, both Democrats, who were elected in 2018 while the litigation was pending.
+The deal was announced in August 2020 by Attorney General Dana Nessel and Gov. Gretchen Whitmer, both Democrats, who were elected in 2018 while the litigation was in state and federal courts.

-"What happened in Flint should never have happened, and no amount of money can completely compensate people for what they have endured,” Whitmer said Wednesday.
+The judge said it was “remarkable” that more than half of Flint's 81,000 residents have signed up for a share of the settlement.
+It's not clear just how much each child will receive.
+A claims process is next with families required to show records, such as blood tests or neurological results, and other evidence of injury.

+Flint resident Melissa Mays, a 43-year-old social worker, said her three sons have had medical problems and learning challenges due to lead.